moldeo/moldeojs/README.md

 - [ParticlesSimple](http://proyectos.moldeo.org/documentation/moldeoplugins/Effects/ParticlesSimple/doc/es/html/index.html) (Simple particles effect, in Euler’s logarithm)
 - Camera (Access to the user’s webcam)

+- Sound (based on P5.js oscillator)
+- Faust (Faust sound compiler for javascript based on wasm and webaudio) https://github.com/faust/tree/architecture/webaudio

+  IMPORTANT modify some things like:
+    The base library file libfaust-wasm.js:
+      var REMOTE_PACKAGE_BASE="libfaust-wasm.data";
+    with:
+      var REMOTE_PACKAGE_BASE="./assets/data/effects/faust/libfaust-wasm.data";

+    Then for each compiled effect do:

+    Modify the .js file (compiled with 'faust2wasm -worklet wind.dsp'), aka 'wind.js' reference with the correct path,
+    replace:
+      let real_url = (this.baseURL === "") ? "wind.wasm" : (this.baseURL + "/wind.wasm");
+    with:
+      let real_url = (this.baseURL === "") ? "wind.wasm" : (this.baseURL + "/assets/effects/faust/wind.wasm");

+    Modify the dspName constant with a specific one,
+    replace:
+      const dspName = "wind"
+      ...
+      window[dspName] = wind;
+    with:
+      const dspNameWind = "wind"
+      ...
+      window[dspNameWind] = wind;

+    Then check that you added to header of your index.html for every effect, the script link to the js file, like this:
+          <script name="faustnoise" src="./assets/data/effects/faust/wind.js"></script>

+- ML5 (based on ml5.js https://github.com/ml5js) works with live camera, and texture buffers (image/texture collections) for image classification

 **Post- Effect:**  Apply filters to the final image.
 - Mapping (transform the final image to fit a desired shape)